Publications and Presentations

 "Free Speech and Inclusivity on College Campuses," Osher Lifelong Learning Institute Eclectic Lecture Series, Cal State Fullerton, Fullerton, CA., April 2017.

-"The Responsibility & Challenge of Truth: Fact, Fiction and News," panel created and moderated at the “Truth, Trust & the Future of Journalism,” Conference, Center for Journalism Ethics, School of Journalism and Mass Communication, University of Wisconsin-Madison, Madison, WI.
+"The Responsibility & Challenge of Truth: Fact, Fiction and News," panel created and moderated at the “Truth, Trust & the Future of Journalism,” Conference, Center for Journalism Ethics, School of Journalism and Mass Communication, University of Wisconsin-Madison, Madison, WI, March 2017.

-Shepard, J.M.
-(February 2017).
-“Involving Students in Free Speech,” Faculty Conference on Free Speech and Open Inquiry, The Institute of Humane Studies and the Federalist Society, Chapman University, Orange, CA.
+“Involving Students in Free Speech,” Faculty Conference on Free Speech and Open Inquiry, The Institute of Humane Studies and the Federalist Society, Chapman University, Orange, CA, February 2017.

 "Abolishing the Speech Code: Lessons in First Amendment Activism From Don Downs," Free Speech on Campus: Old Challenges, New Threats, Symposium in Honor of Don Downs, The Center for Liberal Democracy and the University of Wisconsin-Madison Department of Political Science, Madison, WI., May 2016.